WeblateOrg/weblate/docs/admin/access.rst

 .. note::

-    This feature only works for projects using access-control lists, see :ref:`acl`.
+    This feature only works for projects using access control, see :ref:`acl`.

 Users with the :guilabel:`Manage project access` privilege (see :ref:`privileges`) can also manage users in projects with access control